workloads/users/README.md

 # Terraform Cloud Workspace `users`

-> This directory manages the lifecycle of the User Directory and Configuration for [@workloads](https://github.com/workloads).
+> This directory manages User Directories and Configuration for [@workloads](https://github.com/workloads).

 ## Table of Contents